 - How does a whole-house fan work?

-- Why choose a whole-house fan when I have air conditioning?
+- Why choose a house fan when I have air conditioning?

-- Which whole-house fan is right for my home?
+- Which fan is right for my home?

-At its simplest, a whole-house fan is an electric fan system that helps cool and circulate all the air in your entire house.
+At its simplest, a whole house fan is an electric fan system that helps cool and circulate all the air in your entire house.
 It differs from an air conditioning unit in that it does not include any refrigerant or coolant chemicals.
-Because of this and a lower overall electrical usage profile, whole-house fans are often a cost-effective way of managing climate control.
-A whole-house fan can be used as a home’s sole means of cooling, or it can be used in tandem with other systems, like an air conditioner or supplemental fan system.
-The effectiveness of a whole-house fan depends on many factors, including the home’s floorplan and the size of the fan.
+Because of this and a lower overall electrical usage profile, whole-house fans are often a much more cost-effective way of cooling your home.
+A house fan can be used as a home’s sole means of cooling, or it can be used in tandem with your current system, like an air conditioner or supplemental fan system.
+The effectiveness of one of these fans depends on many factors, including the home’s floorplan and the size of the fan.

 How Does a Whole-House Fan Work?

-A whole-house fan is generally installed in ductwork in a ceiling that is centrally located in the home.
+The fan is generally installed in the attic in a centrally located spot in the home.
 The process works overnight by drawing in cool outside air through open windows into your home’s living spaces.
 Simultaneously, the warmer air inside your home is displaced and sent up to the attic.
 Many homeowners choose to add an attic fan, as well, whose purpose is to blow accumulated hot air out of the home’s uppermost level through a ceiling vent.
 While a whole-house fan can provide up to 30 air changes per hour throughout your home, an attic fan supports efficiency by further reducing overall temps in the home.

-Why Choose a Whole-House Fan if I Have Air Conditioning?
+Why Choose a House Fan if I Have Air Conditioning?

 Cooling a home in Vermont is very different from cooling a home in Texas.
-And wherever you live, the climate and seasonal patterns dictate what your home needs for maximum comfort with minimum utility use.
+And wherever you live, the climate and seasonal patterns dictate what your home needs for maximum comfort with minimum impact your power bill.
 In more temperate climates that experience shorter summer hot spells, a whole-house fan might be sufficient for year-round comfort.
-Hotter climates generally demand a more layered approach.
-When the nights provide relief from sizzling daylight temps, a whole-house fan makes great sense by using the principle of Free Cooling to jettison stale, warm air from living spaces.
-This pre-cooled air gives the air conditioner a break and makes it more efficient at maintaining a cooler indoor climate, rather than working hard to chill down hot, steamy air.
+Hotter climates generally demand a more layered approach between your AC system and a fan.
+When the nights provide relief from sizzling daylight temps, a whole-house fan makes great sense by using the principle of Free Cooling to remove stale, warm air from living spaces and replace with fresh night air.
+This pre-cooled air gives the air conditioner a nice break and gives you a nice break from paying the bills associated with running the AC unit.
+Running the fan is more efficient at maintaining a cooler indoor climate, rather than working hard to chill down hot, steamy air.
+Matter of fact, a fan can save up to 90% of the cost of running the AC unit.